Joint Learning of Linear Dynamical Systems under Smoothness Constraints: Introduction

-\item Even if $T$ were large enough to be able to reliably estimate $A^*_l$'s individually (e.g., via OLS), one could still hope to obtain an even smaller estimation error via a suitable joint estimation procedure. \end{itemize} \paragraph{Contributions.} We propose two estimators for this problem, and derive non-asymptotic error bounds on the mean-squared error (MSE) $\frac{1}{m} \sum_{l=1}^m \norm{\est{A}_l - A^*_{l}}_F^2$, where $\est{A}_l$ is the estimate of $A^*_l$. \begin{enumerate} \item We first propose a smoothness penalized least-squares estimator that incorporates the quadratic variation in \eqref{eq:quad_var_smooth} as a penalty term, see Sections \ref{subsec:lapl_smooth_algo} and \ref{subsec:lapl_smoothing_results}.
+\item Even if $T$ were large enough to be able to reliably estimate $A^*_l$'s individually (e.g., via OLS), one could still hope to obtain an even smaller estimation error via a suitable joint estimation procedure. \end{itemize} \paragraph{Contributions.} We propose two estimators for this problem, and derive non-asymptotic error bounds on the mean-squared error (MSE) $\frac{1}{m} \sum_{l=1}^m \norm{\est{A}_l - A^*_{l}}_F^2$, where $\est{A}_l$ is the estimate of $A^*_l$.
+For both the estimators, we establish conditions under which the MSE goes to $0$ as $m$ increases. \begin{enumerate} \item We first propose a smoothness penalized least-squares estimator that incorporates the quadratic variation in \eqref{eq:quad_var_smooth} as a penalty term, see Sections \ref{subsec:lapl_smooth_algo} and \ref{subsec:lapl_smoothing_results}.
 For this estimator, our main result (see Theorem \ref{thm:lapl_smooth_strict_stab}) bounds the MSE with high probability for any connected $G$, provided $T$ is sufficiently large.
-In particular, the analysis requires $T$ to be at least as large as the term in \eqref{eq:sing_LDS_bd} (maximized over $l \in [m]$), but with an additional additive $\log m$ factor as well.
+In particular, the analysis requires $T$ to be at least as large as the term in \eqref{eq:sarkar_rakhlin_LDS_bd} (maximized over $l \in [m]$), but with an additional additive $\log m$ factor as well.
 While this requirement on $T$ is an artefact of the analysis, we note that even so, our bounds on MSE are much smaller w.r.t $m$ than what we would obtain by estimating $A^*_l$'s individually (see Remark \ref{rem:laplsmooth_comp_sing_LDS_bd}).
 The above result is instantiated for different graph topologies with precise rates for the MSE when each $A^*_l$ is marginally stable (see Corollaries \ref{corr:lapl_smooth_strict_stab} and \ref{corr:lapl_smooth_strict_stab_compl_star}).

 \item The second estimator we propose amounts to solving a least squares problem, constrained to the subspace spanned by the smallest few eigenvectors of the Laplacian of $G$ (see Section \ref{subsec:subs_contr_algo} and \ref{subsec:subspace_const_est_results}).
 Our main result for this estimator (see Theorem \ref{thm:thm_subs_constr_strict_stab}) bounds the MSE with high probability, and is applicable for the regime of small $T$ \emph{even} when $T = 2$.
 On the other hand, the analysis applies for graphs $G$ for which the eigenvectors of the Laplacian are sufficiently ``delocalized'', i.e., the mass is approximately evenly spread out amongst the entries (Definition \ref{def:deloc_eigvecs}).
 Moreover, the result is only meaningful in the smoothness regime $S_m = o(m^{-1/3})$.
 The above result is instantiated for the path graph with precise rates for the MSE when each $A^*_l$ is marginally stable -- see Corollary \ref{corr:subs_constr_strict_stab_path} and the ensuing remarks for more details. \end{enumerate} In our simulations (see Section \ref{sec:sims}), we find that both the above estimators work well for small $T$.
 The proof technique for the above results leverages ideas from the work of \cite{Sarkar19} for learning marginally stable LDSs, along with traditional ideas from nonparametric regression.
 While Theorems \ref{thm:lapl_smooth_strict_stab} and \ref{thm:thm_subs_constr_strict_stab} are specifically applicable for the setup where each $A^*_l$'s is marginally stable, this is only for containing the length of the manuscript.
 The analysis can be extended to the more general setting involving regular matrices $A^*_l$, using ideas from \citep{Sarkar19}.